Døden taler til Embitzsuenden.Du EmbitzGeselle holt ved min Haand, Embitzsuenden suarer.Wat Land, wat Land skal ick vandren, |

 Death speaks to the Journeyman.You Journeyman hold on to my hand, The Journeyman answers.Wat Land, wat Land skal ick vandren, |

-The journeyman appears to be widely travelled.
+The journeyman appears to be widely traveled.

 Click the little picture to the right to see the original page.